VPNL/bbfloc_v2.0/README.md

 # bbfloc

+This is an experiment tailored for infant and child subjects - that integrates dynamic and static stimuli of the following categories: faces, hands, cars, scenes, and food (static only).

 ## a rundown:

 Static condition stimuli for faces, hands, cars, and scenes categories were adapted from Anthony Stigliani's fLoc package ([Stigliani et al](http://vpnl.stanford.edu/papers/StiglianiJNS2015.pdf)., 2015).